vaishnavisharma6/Control-theory/README.md

 # Control-theory
-Coding scripts for data-driven methods for networked control systems.
+Coding scripts and Papers for data-driven methods for networked control systems.